 Using its experience in the sector, Hotel Management Network has listed some of the leading companies providing products and services related to IoT.

-The information provided in the download document is drafted for hotel executives and technology leaders involved in hotel IoT solutions.
+The information provided in the download document is drafted for hotel executives and technology leaders involved in IoT solutions for hotels.

 The download contains detailed information on suppliers and their product offerings, alongside contact details to aid purchase or hiring decisions.

-How IoT benefits guest in the hotel industry?
+How IoT benefits guests in the hotel industry?

 IoT solutions for hotels offer improved comfort and satisfaction to guests.
 They allow guests to skip check-in and check-out queues.
 In-house navigation allows the guests to easily find their way to restaurants and other facilities and offers customised food and personalised room settings.

 IoT can turn on guests’ preferred music or television channels and remember their usual food order or ideal water temperature.

 Application of IoT in the hotel industry

 IoT helps in the automation of guestrooms for improved room service, such as keyless doors that open automatically on the arrival of guests.
 The machine-to-machine technology can help to make businesses’ maintenance systems smarter, such as the installation of sensors to detect leaking taps or faulty lights.
 They help in saving energy from heating, air conditioning, or ventilating.